Warminster School: St Monica and St Denys

 The Rev. J. E. Philipps also founded the Community of St Denys; in addition to training women for work abroad, in 1890 the Anglican nuns of the community established St Monica's School for Girls, and until 1959 also ran the Orphanage of Pity.
 In September 1996, the St Denys building re-opened as a boarding house of Warminster School, for senior boys from Year 9 to the Upper Sixth.
 In September 2020, the school started a new diamond boarding system.
 St Denys was renamed St Monica's and is now the junior (Year 3 to Year 8) mixed boarding house.

 Preparatory School

 Warminster Preparatory School takes children from three to eleven years old and shares grounds and facilities with the senior school, which is for the age range eleven to eighteen.
 More than half the school is involved in music and about 120 pupils learn an instrument.
 A large number is engaged in dramatic activities.

 In media

 In 2015, the school was featured in the ITV documentary School Swap: The Class Divide.
 The two-part documentary featured Jo Ward, (headteacher of the state-funded Bemrose School, Derby) and three pupils undertaking an exchange with pupils at Warminster School to explore the differences between state and private education.

 Notable Old Verlucians

-Former pupils of Lord Weymouth's School, St. Monica's and Warminster School, are called Old Verlucians.
-After over three hundred years, the school can claim many notable OVs, among whom are:
+Former pupils of Lord Weymouth's School, St. Monica's and Warminster School, are called Old Verlucians and include:

-Thomas Arnold, innovative educator, Head Master of Rugby School from 1828 to 1842 immortalised in Tom Brown's Schooldays, renowned for developing the model followed by most public schools, was educated at Warminster from 1803 to 1807.

-Guy Boothby, Australian writer, who in 1890 wrote the libretto for a comic opera, Sylvia, which was published and produced at Adelaide in December 1890, and in 1891 appeared The Jonquil: an Opera.

-Freddie Bartholomew, an English child actor, popular in 1930s Hollywood films such as Anna Karenina (1935) with Greta Garbo, Professional Soldier (1935) with Gloria Stuart, Little Lord Fauntleroy (1936) with Dolores Costello, Lloyd's of London (1937) with Madeleine Carroll and Tyrone Power, and Captains Courageous (1937) with Spencer Tracy.

-Christina Chan, Hong Kong political activist, became known during the Olympics torch relay in Hong Kong where she held the Tibetan snow lion flag, and engaged in a confrontation with the pro-Beijing camp.
-She was forcibly removed by the Hong Kong Police Force, who claimed it was for her protection.